engrit-illinois/Get-GpoContainingSetting/README.md

 # Summary
-Searches GPOs in the given domain and returns those which have names matching a given string, and which contain XML matching a given string.
+Searches GPOs in the given domain and returns those which have names matching a given string, and which contain text in their XML or HTML exports matching a given string.
 Useful to discover which GPOs implement a given setting.
-Despite the name of the module, it will search ALL of the XML of every name-matched GPO, so you can search for anything that is stored in the GPOs' XML, not just setting names.
+Despite the name of the module, it will search ALL of the XML/HTML of every name-matched GPO, so you can search for anything that is stored in the GPOs' XML, not just setting names.
-This also means that it will take a while to export and search all the XML, so you should make sure to confine the search by GPO name as much as possible.
+This also means that it will take a while to export and search all the XML/HTML, so you should make sure to confine the search by GPO name as much as possible.

 # Requirements
 - Requires Powershell 7+, due to using the `ForEach-Object -Parallel` functionality.